mohamedazizhadjkacem/ConnectAI_Public/README.md

-# AI_Internship_Assistant_Public
-A Streamlit web application that helps you find and track internship opportunities by scraping LinkedIn and providing intelligent notifications.
-# AI Internship Assistant 🚀
+# ConnectAI 🚀

-A Streamlit web application that helps you find and track internship opportunities by scraping LinkedIn and providing intelligent notifications.
+A Streamlit web application that helps you find and track job opportunities by scraping LinkedIn and providing intelligent notifications.
-You can check it out here : https://aiinternshipassistant.streamlit.app

 ## Features

-- 🔍 **LinkedIn Job Scraping**: Automatically search for internships on LinkedIn
+- 🔍 **LinkedIn Job Scraping**: Automatically search for jobs on LinkedIn
-- 📊 **Dashboard**: Track and manage your internship applications
+- 📊 **Dashboard**: Track and manage your job applications
 - 🔄 **Continuous Search**: Background monitoring for new opportunities
-- 📱 **Telegram Notifications**: Get notified instantly when new internships are found
+- 📱 **Telegram Notifications**: Get notified instantly when new jobs are found
 - 📝 **Application Tracking**: Keep track of application status and notes
 - 👥 **User Management**: Multi-user support with secure authentication